pumbas600/Halpbot-v1/README.md

 > **NOTE:** Like with commands, as the class is annotated with `@Service`, the button actions are automatically registered during startup.

-Halpbot also has support for storing objects with button instances which can be passed to the button action when invoked.
-This can be ideal in certain situations where you want to update an object based on the click of a specific button.
+Halpbot also has support for storing objects within button instances which can be passed to the button action when invoked.
+This can be ideal in certain situations where you want to update an object based on the click of a *specific* button.
 For more information on these dynamic buttons, refer to the documentation [here]().

 ## 2.4 Decorators